 Kunsthaus Kannen: background and aims

-The Kunsthaus Kannen (Kannen 'Art-House') is a part of the Alexianer Hospital in Münster: a clinic specializing in both psychiatry and psychotherapy.
-The Kunsthaus lies within the hospital grounds.
+The Kunsthaus Kannen (Kannen 'Art-House') is a part of the Alexianer Munster GmbH: a clinic specializing in both psychiatry and psychotherapy.
+The Kunsthaus lies within the clinic grounds.
 It aims to assist long-term patients of the clinic who demonstrate an interest in the arts.
 Their creativity and development has been supported since the early 80s through the use of art therapy.
 Since October 2000, the Kunsthaus has been acknowledged by the Alexianer Brotherhood and the Organization for Public Welfare in North Rhine Westphalia as a 'Model Project of the Community of Diasbled Artists', thus far one of a kind in Germany.

 The name of the Kunsthaus Kannen has its origins in the 13th century.
 It was recorded for the first time in church records as the manor 'Cane' around the year 1200.
 However, the precise origin of the name remains unknown.
 It is possible that 'Kannen' may be the first name of the previous owner of the site, Kannen von Schwarte.
 Just as probable is that the noble family 'von Kannen' derived the name from the former manor 'Haus Kannen'.